JoshCodesPhysics/text_categorisation/README.md

 - L2 regularisation for overfitting prevention (sum of squares term that keep most weights small and heavily penalises particularly large weights - generalisation)
 - C parameter = 0.5 -> Low level of trust in training dataset.
 Data row - feature ratio is quite low, need more data if we want more trust.
 Use aggressive regularisation to prevent overfitting to small dataset.
 - Use sufficient training iterations for loss convergence, and use all CPU cores for speed

+## Trained and validated, calculated F1 macro score and accuracy overall and per class, and plotted confusion matrix.
+- Good scores for Joy, Sadness and Anger.
+Some confusion of joy <-> love, fear <-> surprise, sadness <-> fear.
+More subtle differences